Frequently Asked Questions

 Complete your application online.
 You will receive an email to confirm our receipt of the application.
 You can access additional admissions information by visiting How to Apply or by contacting the admissions office via phone at 713.458.6152 for Primary School, 713.458.6117 for Lower and Middle School or 713.458.6112 for Upper School or email at Admissions@StFrancisHouston.org.
-St. Francis Episcopal School accepts applications beginning August 1—one year prior to the date of expected entry.
+St. Francis Episcopal School accepts applications beginning September 1—one year prior to the date of expected entry.

 St. Francis looks for students who are a good fit for our culture and community.
 Good teacher recommendations, strong test scores, and a good academic record are important, as is the student visit and interview.
 We evaluate each applicant wholly to make a determination as to whether St. Francis is the right fit for them and vice versa.

 The tuition at St. Francis is inclusive and incorporates fees for textbooks, field trips, Middle and Upper School athletics, and technology.
 It also includes a healthy, daily lunch for our students.
-Separate expenses include uniforms, which may be purchased through Parker School Uniforms, and school supplies for Lower, Middle, and Upper School students.
+Separate expenses include uniforms, which may be purchased through Tommy Hilfiger Uniforms, and school supplies for Lower, Middle, and Upper School students.
 Explore and Extend after-school programs are available to all students for an additional fee.

 Students who seek re-enrollment at St. Francis must follow the same admissions process as a candidate seeking first-time enrollment at the school.
 Once St. Francis receives the application, the school’s Transition Committee performs the initial review and may require further information (e.g. up-to-date educational testing, grades, teacher recommendations, etc.) from the applicant’s family in order to approve the student for inclusion in the overall applicant pool.
 If approved, the application and any supporting documentation will be forwarded to the Admissions Committee for further evaluation.